 If Your Dryer is Making Squealing Noise, This Part Could be the Culprit

 A long, thin drive belt helps the dryer drum spin.
 It wraps around the drum, tension pulley and drive motor.
 After years of use, the drive belt can fray or crack and cause a squealing noise when the dryer runs.
 Inspect the belt for signs of damage by unplugging the machine and removing the lower access panel.
-Replace the drive belt if it's worn.
+Contact a Puls’ qualified repair technician to replace the drive belt if it's worn.

 A Dryer Making a Thump Noise Probably Has This Issue

 A torn drum seal can produce a thumping noise as excess air enters the dryer drum.
 It's supposed to cushion the space between the drum and the front and rear bulkheads, but often wears out after many years of use.
 You may also notice rips or black marks on your clothing as they become stuck when the drum is turning.